Huegoxaga/notes/python/standard-library.md

 from itertools import *
 count(x) #counts up from x
 for i in count(3):
   print(i)
-cycle(x) #infinitely iterates through an iterable (for instance a list or string). repeat(x) #repeats an object, either infinitely or a specific number of times(x). product(iterable1,iterable2) #return an object contains all possible combination product of these two iterables. (all possible iterable 1 , all possible iterable 2 ) permutation(iterable)   #return an object contains all possible comb for the single iterable. takewhile(predicateFunc, iterables) # return object with items that only satisfy the predicate function. chain(x,y) #combine iterables accumulate(iterables)  #return a object contains a list of sum up to its position. list(accumulate(range(8)))
+cycle(x) #infinitely iterates through an iterable (for instance a list or string). repeat(x) #repeats an object, either infinitely or a specific number of times(x). product(iterable1,iterable2) #return an object contains all possible combination product of these two iterables. (all possible iterable 1 , all possible iterable 2 ) permutation(iterable)   #return an object contains all possible comb for the single iterable. takewhile(predicateFunc, iterables) # return object with items that only satisfy the predicate function. chain(x,y) #combine iterables accumulate(iterables)  #return a object contains a list of sum up to its position.
+Can add custom function as a second parameter for other operation other than sum list(accumulate(range(8)))
 ```